Error

 property bool IsExpected Source #

-True if all of the the errors are expected
+True if all the errors are expected

 class ExceptionExtensions Source #